bhuris/Kuka-iiwa-ros-object-localization-and-grasping/README.md

 3.on cabinet smartpad run iiwa api java file make sure that openni is already config and camera is in (using lsusb)

-4.run runrgblowres.py to check camera
+4.run runrgblowres.py to check camera and config ini file of calibration variable.

 5.run yolo_video.py to check tensorflow backend (load model and pretrain weight completed)